rancher/docs/versioned_docs/version-2.0-2.4/v2.0-v2.4/en/installation/resources/advanced/air-gap-helm2/populate-private-registry/populate-private-registry.md

 The Windows images need to be collected and pushed from a Windows server workstation.

-A. Find the required assets for your Rancher version <br>
+A. Find the required assets for your Rancher version <br/>
-B. Save the images to your Windows Server workstation <br>
+B. Save the images to your Windows Server workstation <br/>
-C. Prepare the Docker daemon <br>
+C. Prepare the Docker daemon <br/>
 D. Populate the private registry

 {{% accordion label="Collecting and Populating Windows Images into the Private Registry"%}}